HPCRL/Ansor-AF-DS/README.md

-# ICS24_artifact
+# ICS24_Ansor_AF_DS

 ## Introduction

-This repository contains the artifacts for the paper ICS'24: "Accelerated Auto-Tuning of GPU Kernels for Tensor Computations".
-The artifacts include the following:
+This repository contains the figures and code Ansor_AF_DS for the paper ICS'24: "Accelerated Auto-Tuning of GPU Kernels for Tensor Computations".

 ```
 .